 We don’t recommend booking tours from these illegal tour operators, we recommend researching companies online and booking tours beforehand.
 Tours in Costa Rica are expensive so it may be tempting to book that super cheap tour but there is one big reason for it: insurances.
 Certified and licensed tour companies have to pay for a lot of insurances but that is good for the tourist.
 All the drivers are licensed drivers, all the guides are certified guides, they have insurance on their vehicles, their vehicles have passed the yearly inspection, etc.

 There have been many incidents when tourists decide to book a cheap tour with an illegal tour operator in La Fortuna.
-He took them on a closed hiking path up the Arenal volcano, the tourists got injured because the path is in bad shape and they had to get airlifted to the hospital.
-The “guide” didn’t have any insurances so nothing’s covered.
+He took them on a closed hiking path, the tourists got injured because the trail is in literally the jungle and the tourists were not prepared, and they had to get airlifted to the hospital.
+The “guide” suddenly disappeared because he didn’t have any insurances so nothing’s covered.
 So please book with certified, reputable tour companies and you can find them on the Visit Costa Rica website.

 Hiring Non Certified Guides

-This is very common street scam at national parks like Manuel Antonio, Ostional and Cahuita.
+This is very common street scam at national parks like Manuel Antonio National Park, Ostional Wildlife Refuge and Cahuita National Park.
 When you get to the entrance of the park or about 1 mile from the entrance, you’ll be approached by a lot of guys asking if you want a guide.
 For people who don’t know, it doesn’t seem like a big deal but if you hire a non-certified guide, it is a big deal.

 This is because certified guides have to go pay to go to guide school, take the test and pay insurances and for their certification.
-It’s a big process in Costa Rica to become a certified naturalist or tour guide (even to be a driver) and those people who are doing it illegally are harming the tourism industry in the country.
+It’s a big process in Costa Rica to become a certified naturalist, tour guide and tourism drivers.
+Those people who are doing it illegally are harming the tourism industry in the country.
 First, you’re not even paying for a certified guide and then they may try to pull more tricks like making you go to a certain souvenir stand or telling you wrong information.

 So when you’re looking for a guide, hire one from a reputable tour company or ask to see their certification in person.
 All guides have to be ICT (government institute of Costa Rican tourism) certified and have their badge with them.
 This is one of the ways you can be a sustainable and responsible traveler in Costa Rica as you will be helping the real guides who are doing things correctly and trying to make an honest living.